qiboteam/qibocal/doc/source/protocols/resonator_spectroscopy.rst

 IMAGES

 The peaks are Lorentzian.
 As we can see, at low power the resonator fequency shifts.
-This is due to the Hamiltonian of the system (insert equation???).
+This is due to the Hamiltonian of the system :cite:p:`Blais_2004, wallraff2004strong`.
 Therefore, the dressed resonator frequency is larger than the bare resonator frequency.

 The resonator frequencies can be then inserted into the platform runcards (in ``qibolab_platforms_qrc``).